We Welcome Your Application to Join Us!

 2 nights of backcountry camping at established campsites with no access to bathroom facilities.

-1 night in a hostel in San Francisco.Itinerary may vary by group and is subject to change.
+1 night of camping along a river with no access to bathroom facilities.Itinerary may vary by group and is subject to change.

 "Thank you for a great trip!
 This was my first time on an Overland trip, and it is the best camp I have ever been to.
 It was easy to make friends, and my leaders were supportive.
 I definitely want to do another Overland trip! "